Skip to main content

 For the technical definitions of working days, see the Technical Reference page.
 For a counting walkthrough, the Conveyancing scenario breaks it down step-by-step.

-• Revenue processing is limited.
+• Revenue processing can be limited.

 • Avoid setting completion dates from late December to early January.